-Helping your small group respond to God as you dig into the Bible together is largely a matter of asking the right questions.
+Helping your small group respond to God as you dig into the Bible together is largely a matter of asking the right questions: deep Bible questions.
 The most common mistake that group leaders at a small group Bible study make is to ask too many questions.
 If you ask too many questions, you don’t delve deeply into any of them and the same two or three people answer the questions again and again.
-By asking fewer, more strategic questions, you go deeper and involve more people in discussing and responding to God’s word.
+By asking fewer, more strategic questions, deep Bible questions, you go deeper and involve more people in discussing and responding to God’s word.

 There are four key small group Bible study questions that will guide your group to encounter and respond to God’s word no matter what passage you are studying.
 Give all four of them sufficient time, perhaps asking a couple of them in different ways.
 Taking more time on fewer questions takes your group deeper into the Scripture and allows your introverts enough time to gather their courage and step into the conversation with their insights and struggles.

-4 Questions to Engage Your Small Group Bible Study
+4 Deep Bible Questions to Engage Your Small Group

 1. “What stands out to you in this passage?”

 Just after you read a portion of Scripture, this is an ideal question to begin with because there is no right or wrong answer.
 Anyone can respond to it honestly and quickly.
 The question is simple, yet it surfaces promptings that God is speaking to people, and sometimes it reveals important things that are going on in their lives.